2023-2025 Platform of the Young Democrats of America

 - China’s debt-trap diplomacy in Asia and Africa, and its tactical rewarding of corruption in the Global South, for the sake of exploiting natural resources at the expense of the long-term interests of the countries involved.

 - The large-scale construction by China of artificial islands in the South China Sea and of significant military installations upon them, in a marine region through which more than half of the world’s commercial shipping passes.

 That the United States must continue to stand as a beacon of hope for those yearning for freedom and opportunity around the world.
 We are proud of America's history and tradition as a nation of immigrants and believe it essential to our vitality and character that we maintain our openness and our welcoming spirit to those from every walk of life who come seeking the promise for which our country stands.
 Discrimination has no place in the laws of our country, especially in determining who is permitted to immigrate.
 Nevertheless, we believe secure borders and enforcement of labor laws are absolutely essential if the United States is ever again to have a functional immigration system.
 Liberal immigration policies bring benefits both economical and cultural, but we believe these benefits will not be enjoyed to their fullest without immigration policies that are more reliable, fair, and secure than in their present form.

 - Humanizing and dignifying immigration laws so that they reunite families and allow immigrants to seek work, a better life for their families, and a commitment to the United States.

-- Immigration laws that are not discriminatory, including equal human rights for immigrants and an earned path to citizenship.
+- Immigration laws that are not discriminatory, including equal human rights for immigrants and a path to citizenship.

 - Temporary legal status for undocumented higher education students through direct support of the Development, Relief, and Education for Alien Minors Act.